-Our recent guest blog is from Dr Lucy Whitfield, Royal Veterinary College and Dr Sally Robinson, AstraZeneca, who cover the topic of re-using hypodermic needles in day-to-day practice.
+Our recent guest blog post is from Dr Lucy Whitfield, Royal Veterinary College, and Dr Sally Robinson, AstraZeneca, who cover the topic of re-using hypodermic needles in day-to-day practice.

 Directive EU2010/63 requires, throughout associated guidance documents, that we work within a 'culture of care' in our institutes: demonstrating excellent commitment to and care for the animals and the people around us.
 We should also care about the quality of the science, which is, after all, the reason that the research animals and their carers/users exist.

 Since the Directive’s inception in 2013, various authors have addressed this issue, although there is no accepted definition, neither any universal system for measurement.
 Culture of care is about what happens in the day-to-day working practices within an animal research facility, as it encompasses what people do during their research.
 It’s essential that there is an overall structure and leadership of culture of care but it’s often the apparently small things that demonstrate the actual quality of the institute’s culture within the animal unit.
 The issue of aseptic surgery, covered in an NC3Rs guest blog earlier this year, is one instance that comes to mind.
 The re-use of hypodermic needles, common in research facilities, is another such example.